A Summary Of DSM-5 Changes

 - 1 – Requiring support

 There are descriptions for behaviours under each of the two domains within each severity level.

 This is in recognition of the fact that for many kids, early support from parents and limited exposure to social situations may mask autistic behaviours until after the current cut-off age of three.

 The inclusion of over- or under-reactions to sensory input as a separate criterion is a welcome addition that reflects a growing acceptance of the role that the sensory system plays in autistic behaviours.

-I always think better when I can see stuff, so to get my head around all of these changes I made them into handy graphics - you can find them on the Snagglebox Downloads page.
-They look like this, but bigger...
+To get my head around all of these changes I made them into handy infographics – you can find them on the Snagglebox Downloads page.